 In the last few years, Bristol has become a popular destination for those moving house.
-It has topped more than one list of the best places to live, thanks to its combination of a strong economy, beautiful scenery and a strong cultural life.
+If you are moving and need a removals company you might want to look for removals Bristol online.
+Bristol has topped more than one list of the best places to live, thanks to its combination of a strong economy, beautiful scenery and a strong cultural life.
 This city should have something for everyone.

 Bristol is one of the fastest growing city’s in the UK and has a low unemployment rate and its residents tend to have a relatively high level of disposable income.
 It has also been rated as one of the happiest cities to work in the UK, in part because of the strong sense of community spirit.
 The big city buzz and the large shopping centres such as Cribbs Causeway and Cabot Circus stand alongside quirky independent shops (particularly around Gloucester Road and Park Street) that give Bristol its distinctive feel.
 Major industries include creative and media as well as finance and tech.

 Of particular note is the existence of Bristol’s own local currency, the Bristol pound.
 You can find a list of businesses that accept the Bristol pound online, and it is available in notes or as an app.

 It might be a big city, but Bristol is also situated just a short journey from some beautiful countryside.
 You can appreciate the magnificent Gothic architecture in the older parts of Bristol, or if you prefer things a little more modern, you can take a look at some of the exciting new redevelopments, but once outside of the centre it is easy to find some relaxing green space.
 You are less than an hour from Weston-super-Mare seafront to the south, the historic city of Bath (a World Heritage Site) to the south east and bustling Cardiff to the west.